 In addition, the University community holds itself to certain standards of conduct more stringent than those mandated by law.
-Thus, even if not illegal, acts are prohibited under this policy if they:2
+Thus, even if not illegal, acts are prohibited under this policy if they:ii i This policy does not apply to the conduct of a contractor's internal affairs, nor does it apply to the conduct of contractual engagements to which the University is not a party.

-- 1. Discriminate against any University community member(s) through inappropriate limitation of employment opportunity,4 access to University residential facilities, or participation in educational, athletic, social, cultural, or other University activities on the basis of age, color, gender, gender identity, disability status, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status, or weight; or - 2.
-Harass any University community member(s) on the basis of age, color, gender, gender identity, disability status, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status, or weight.
+Discriminate against any University community member(s) through inappropriate limitationiii of employment opportunity,^{iv} access to University residential facilities, or participation in education, athletic, social, cultural, or other University activities on the basis of age, color, gender, gender identity,^v disability ii The Anti-Discrimination Policy User's Manual, University ordinances, written policies provide guidance on the conduct prohibited by Article III of this Policy.